-For manufacturers a bill of materials is an absolute necessity.
-In this comprehensive guide, we’ll explain what bills of materials are, why they’re important, how manufacturers use them, and much more.
+In this comprehensive bill of materials guide we’ll explain what bills of materials are, why they’re important, how manufacturers use them, and much more.

 In this Bill of Materials guide: